pieroci/pieroci.github.io/content/posts/Run a query using IaC in a Azure Managed Identity Integration Context.md

-*Enjoy automation  and use your laziness to better automate your solution and avoid noised tasks... !*
+*Enjoy automation and use your laziness to better automate your solutions and avoid tedious tasks!*